 I prefer putting them right on top of the amplifier head.
 I also have another one on my computer desk right next to my audio interface.
 I’m definitely a fan of attaching these all over the place or anywhere where I might be playing the guitar.

-There are also adhesive-free guitar pick holders available on Amazon if you want to organize your picks without damaging the guitar surface.
+There are also adhesive-free guitar pick holders available elsewhere if you want to organize your picks without damaging the guitar surface.

 These can be placed right near the headstock and they actually look kind of cool, although, I have to say that I’ve never actually used one.
 Usually, you can find pick holders suitable for both electric and acoustic guitars.